akc/hops/README.md

 ## The man page

-For further information on usage see the
+For further information regarding command line options to `hops` see the [man page](https://github.com/akc/hops/blob/master/hops.md).
-[man page](https://github.com/akc/hops/blob/master/hops.md).

 ## A grammar for HOPS programs